 The current buzz regarding Mavis has to do with her new album coming out in mid September entitled “You Are Not Alone.”
 It is said to stake out surprising new territory for Staples as a result of being paired with musician Jeff Tweedy of Wilco fame.
 “You Are Not Alone” includes traditional gospel songs as well as new songs contributed by Tweedy, Randy Newman, Allen Toussaint, John Fogerty, Reverand Gary Davis and Little Milton.
 Mavis described the result of these sessions as follows “I wanted to make an album where every song had meaning..where every song told a story and would lift you up and give you a reason to get up in the morning.
 And I know it’s going to feel really good singing these songs on stage”

 And guess what?
 Mavis wasn’t lying.
 The Sausalito Art Festival is a curious little event each year.
 During the Sixties, Marin County epitomized the “I Want it All Now” crowd..a community of wealthy liberal, doctors, lawyers and new age spiritualists who flocked to concerts and expensive restaurants in desinger hippie cloths flown in from Carnaby Street in England.
 They mouthed and practiced the peace and love lifestyle of the Hight Ashbury hippies but put on their coats and ties come each Monday morning.
 Now that nobody wears coats and ties, what is hip in the year 2010 is all blended together in an expensive expression of self indulgence and the old timers turn out each year to purchase Leroy Nieman look alike water colors and bronze statues of seagulls and elves.
-Booths with photography sculptures, water colors and oils range anywhere from $5,000 to $10o,000 for a mailbox coverd in travel decals.
+Booths with photography sculptures, water colors and oils range anywhere from $5,000 to $10o,000 for a mailbox coverd in travel decals For Loan.
 I arrived fifteen minutes into Mavis Staples set and she was killing the crowd wersion of the Weight which was a minor hit for her years ago.
 The crowd was a mixture of very Caucasian Marinites in their thirties, forties and fifties, some wearing their bike garb, Tommy Bahama shirts and sporting sixties hairsyles with the bulk of the hair color leaning towards the silver range.
 One couple sitting next to me read the New York Times through the entire set and couldn’t tell you what Mavis Staples was wearing let alone how many people were in her band.

 I have to admit that when you hear Mavis Staples sing it brings back a boatload of memories.
 Nobody sounds like Mavis Staples – its an era defining voice.
 She still has the ability at 70 to get an audience on their feet quicker than most twenty-somethings with ten Marshall amps.
 She can still hit all the notes and pulls out her signature rasp to move you with the spirit.
 Along the way she talked about musicians and politicians that she’s been associated with, Martin Luther King, Bob Dylan, Robbie Robertson and the Band, Ry Cooder, The Talking Heads, and many others.
 She stopped at one point and said “This must be an outstanding day, we have two incredible stars in our midst : Maria Muldaur and Taj Mahal.”
 Months earlier Bonnie Raitt had turned up as a small jazz nightclub in Oakland to perform with her.